How to Start Your Own Compost Bin in Australia

 Build or Buy a Compost Bin

 The first step is to source a bin to create compost in.
-If you’re a dab-hand with a saw and a drill, its possible to make a great-looking and functional compost bin with timber planks.
-Alternatively, plastic compost bins can be sourced quite inexpensively from most garden centres or hardware stores such as Bunnings.
+If you’re a dab-hand with a saw and a drill, it is possible to make a great-looking and functional compost bin with timber planks.
+Or plastic compost bins can be sourced quite cheaply from most garden centres or hardware stores.

 Choose Your Spot